How MARCUS Reviews Sources

 Factors that can influence this include:

-- semantic relevance to the query
+- semantic relevance to the question

 - source quality and authority